Arthur Seyss-Inquart: Nuremberg trials

 At the Nuremberg trials, Seyss-Inquart was defended by Gustav Steinbauer and faced four charges: conspiracy to commit crimes against peace; planning, initiating and waging wars of aggression; war crimes; and crimes against humanity.
 During the trial, Gustave Gilbert, an American army psychologist, was allowed to examine the Nazi leaders who were tried at Nuremberg for war crimes.
 Among other tests, a German version of the Wechsler-Bellevue IQ test was administered.
 Arthur Seyss-Inquart scored 141, the second highest among the defendants, behind Hjalmar Schacht.

-In his final statement, Seyss-Inquart denied knowledge of various war crimes including the shooting of hostages, and said that while he had moral objections to the deportation of Jews, there must sometimes be justifications for mass evacuations, and pointed to the Allies forcibly resettling millions of Germans after the war.
-He added that his "conscience was untroubled" as he improved the conditions of the Dutch people while Commissioner.
-Seyss-Inquart concluded by saying, "My last word is the principle by which I have always acted and to which I will adhere to my last breath: I believe in Germany."
+In his final statement, Seyss-Inquart denied knowledge of various war crimes, including the shooting of hostages, and said that while he had moral objections to the deportation of Jews, there must sometimes be justifications for mass evacuations, and pointed to the Allies forcibly resettling millions of Germans after the war.
+He added that his "conscience was untroubled" as he improved the conditions of the Dutch people while Reichskommissar of the Netherlands.

-Seyss-Inquart was acquitted of conspiracy, but convicted on all other counts and sentenced to death by hanging.
-The final judgment against him cited his involvement in harsh suppression of Nazi opponents and atrocities against the Jews during all his billets, but particularly stressed his reign of terror in the Netherlands.
+Seyss-Inquart was acquitted of conspiracy but convicted on all other counts and sentenced to death by hanging.
+The final judgment against him cited his involvement in the harsh suppression of Nazi opponents and atrocities against the Jews during all his billets, but particularly stressed his reign of terror in the Netherlands.
 It was these atrocities that sent him to the gallows.

-Upon hearing of his death sentence, Seyss-Inquart was fatalistic: "Death by hanging... well, in view of the whole situation, I never expected anything different.
+Upon hearing of his death sentence, Seyss-Inquart was fatalistic: "Death by hanging [...] well, in view of the whole situation, I never expected anything different.
 It's all right."

 Before his execution, Seyss-Inquart returned to the Catholic Church, receiving absolution in the sacrament of confession from prison chaplain Father Bruno Spitzl.

 Seyss-Inquart was hanged in Nuremberg Prison on 16 October 1946, at the age of 54, together with nine other Nuremberg defendants.
 He was the last to mount the scaffold, and his last words were the following: "I hope that this execution is the last act of the tragedy of the Second World War and that the lesson taken from this world war will be that peace and understanding should exist between peoples.
 I believe in Germany."

 His body, with those of the other nine executed men and that of Hermann Göring (who had committed suicide the previous day), was cremated at the Ostfriedhof in Munich, and their ashes were scattered into the River Isar.

 Cultural references

 In Doris Orgel's children's novel, The Devil in Vienna, the narrator refers to Seyss-Inquart’s rise as she observes the changing political atmosphere in her Vienna.
 In Otto Preminger's movie The Cardinal, Seyss-Inquart is played by Erik Frey.

-In the manga Hellsing (and its anime adaptation Hellsing Ultimate) the Major names one of his Zeppelins for Seyss-Inquart.